 We found 5 family medicine practitioners who accept Medicaid near Hoosick Falls, NY.

-Dr. Sherri Dehaas is a family practice physician.
-In addition to English, Dr. Dehaas speaks Spanish.
-After completing medical school at the University of Miami, Miller School of Medicine, she performed her residency at Altoona Regional Health System.
-She accepts the following insurance: Medicaid and Medicare.
-Unfortunately, Dr. Dehaas is not currently accepting new patients.
+Dr. Sherri Dehaas specializes in family medicine.
+She accepts Medicaid and Medicare insurance.
+She attended medical school at the University of Miami, Miller School of Medicine.
+Dr. Dehaas's residency was performed at Altoona Regional Health System.
+Dr. Dehaas speaks Spanish.
+She is not currently accepting new patients.

 Conditions / Treatments